FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

 ### KEY CONCEPTS LEARNT DURING THE BUILD

+- Passing data via url is more stable state tends to be lost making it hard to navigate back.
 - Who needs a table numbers when we have the search functionality at the convenience of phone rotation?
 - The currentLesson context is being updated from two points only the accordion items and the contentsection (auto-navigate to first lesson.)
 - The video player and the quill editor only read the currentLesson context and meaningful logic derived from this.